Nature Underwrites a Prosperous Future

 Yet at the same time, after enduring the shockwaves of boom-and-bust for decades, communities find themselves struggling to retain their young people, preserve local traditions and create the jobs families need.

 This prompts a question: Is there a new way forward?

 A rising tide of entrepreneurs shows that there is.
 Our Path to Prosperity business competition, designed in partnership with the indigenous-led Spruce Root Inc., trains and offers startup funding to socially responsible and environmentally sustainable ventures from across Southeast Alaska.

 Recent Path to Prosperity winners, Skya’ana Coffee Co. of Klawock, Alaska, and Juneau’s Barnacle Foods, each won $40,000 in business development funds.
 They both exemplify businesses that serve as a force for good—for people and the planet—while maintaining profitability.
 These three “P’s” are the hallmarks of Path to Prosperity businesses.

 Path to Prosperity has been a guiding force for a new generation of entrepreneurs in Alaska.
 By training its participants in crafting solid business plans that include sustainability as a measure of success, P2P is helping people launch their dreams.
 In fact, a panel of contest judges bases its awards on the strength of contestants’ business plans.

 “The entire experience with P2P, especially the mentoring and networking, has been life changing for me and the future of my business,” said Tina Steffen, the company’s founder.
 “Learning the importance of being a triple-bottom-line company has completely changed the way I look at being a business owner.”

-For Matt Kern, co-founder of Wild Alaska Kelp Co., business training through P2P offered an intensive learning experience.
+For Matt Kern, co-founder of Barnacle Foods, business training through P2P offered an intensive learning experience.

 “The Path to Prosperity Business Boot Camp is an experience that you can’t emulate in any other way,” Kern says.